SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Here's an example of a :newTerm:`generic function`, based on the ``swap()`` function from Swift's Standard Library:

-.. testcode:: swapOne
+.. testcode:: swapValues

    -> func swapValues<T>(inout a: T, inout b: T) {
          (a, b) = (b, a)
       }

+(There's a lot going on in this function definition, but don't worry – all will be explained below.)

 This function, called ``swapValues()``, takes two values ``a`` and ``b``, and swaps them.
 For example:

-.. testcode:: swapOne
+.. testcode:: swapValues

    -> var firstInt = 1
    << // firstInt : Int = 1